 All requirements of physician non-competes are listed out in Texas Business Code 15.50.
 This statute defines the criteria for enforcing non-compete agreements against physicians.
 According to the Texas State Board of Medical Examiners, any non-compete must meet the following requirements:

 - The covenant should provide access to the physician’s patients’ medical records and any medical records’ copies through the patient’s authorization, for a reasonable fee set by the Texas State Board of Medical Examiners under Section 159.008.
 It shouldn’t deny the physician access to the list of patients he or she has seen or treated within a year of the contract or employment termination.
-The covenant should also ascertain that access to a patients’ list or medical records upon termination of the contract or employment need not require such lists or records to be provided in a different format than which the records are maintained unless the parties of the contract mutually consent to it.
+The covenant should ascertain access to a patients’ list or medical records upon termination of the contract or employment need not require lists or records be provided in a different format than which the records are usually maintained unless the parties of the contract mutually consent to it.

-- The physician should not be prohibited from providing continual treatment and care to specific patients suffering from an acute illness even after the termination of the contract or employment.
+- The physician should not be prohibited from providing continual treatment and care to specific patients suffering from an acute illness even after termination of the contract or employment.

 - It should permit the physician to buy out the covenant at a reasonable price, or as per either party’s option and as determined by a mutual arbitrator.
 If no decision is made, a court arbitrator’s decision can bind both parties.

 When a medical practice is sold or a doctor leaves, doctors and doctor groups in Texas face the enforcement of physician non-compete agreement .

 An employer’s request for temporary injunction can face rejection by the Houston Court of Appeals because of the absence of a buyout provision in the non-compete agreement.

 The absence of a buy-sell/buy out in a physician’s non-compete agreement makes the agreement unenforceable.
 Creating a buy out/buy-sell agreement mandated by the statute will also not help the court and arbitrator to reform the agreement.